HesaiTechnology/HesaiLidar_SDK_2.0/README.md

 	param.input_param.udp_port = 2368; // 2368 is the lidar udp port
 	param.input_param.host_ip_address = "192.168.1.100"; // 192.168.1.100 is the pc ip address
-	param.input_param.multicast_ip_address = "239.0.0.1"; // 239.0.0.1 is the lidar multcast ip address, set this parameter to "" when lidar do not support muticast param.decoder_param.distance_correction_lidar_type = "";   //Configure the corresponding radar model when optical centre correction needs to be turned on param.lidar_type = ""; // When you need to enable XT point cloud S hierarchical correction, configure the corresponding model param.input_param.rs485_com = "Your serial port name for receiving point cloud"; // When source_type == DATA_FROM_SERIAL param.input_param.rs232_com = "Your serial port name for sending cmd"; // When source_type == DATA_FROM_SERIAL
+	param.input_param.multicast_ip_address = "239.0.0.1"; // 239.0.0.1 is the lidar multcast ip address, set this parameter to "" when lidar do not support muticast param.decoder_param.distance_correction_lidar_flag = false;   // Set to true when distance correction needs to be turned on param.lidar_type = ""; // When you need to enable XT point cloud S hierarchical correction, configure the corresponding model param.input_param.rs485_com = "Your serial port name for receiving point cloud"; // When source_type == DATA_FROM_SERIAL param.input_param.rs232_com = "Your serial port name for sending cmd"; // When source_type == DATA_FROM_SERIAL